-If you share the schedule with your employees well in advance (preferably two to four weeks in advance), it’s likely that you will encounter fewer issues.
+If you share the schedule with your employees well in advance — preferably two to four weeks in advance.
+You will likely encounter fewer issues.

 Then, you can ask them to notify you of any shift swaps they’re planning to make so you can adjust the schedule and nip issues in the bud.

-For better or for worse, employees tend to get used to working certain shifts over others and begin to plan their lives around it.
+For better or worse, employees tend to get used to working certain shifts over others and begin planning their lives around it.

 If there are any sudden changes to the schedule, you might end up inviting conflict in the workplace.
 Even if certain team members have told you that they’re “flexible”, if their shifts suddenly change after three months of predictability, they might get upset because they’ve gotten used to the routine.

 In an instance where you need to rotate day and night shifts, you need to communicate this ahead of time.
 As much as possible, mitigate any surprises that could catch your team off guard.

 In addition, to keep the schedule predictable, talk to your employees and determine what their preferences are.
 You can get a good sense of when they’re willing and able to work, which can help you schedule your people at the right times.

 Some of your team members may not need the entire day off.
 For instance, they may have a simple personal matter or errand to tend to that will not require them to be away for the full length of their six-hour shift.

 If you allow your team members to split shifts, you can maintain a sense of consistency at the workplace.